chausies/grading_app/README.md

 # Peer Grading App

-GradeMePlease (working title) is a to be a platform for that makes grading a class much easier by providing a simple, intuitive UI for graders to grade assignments and tests.
+MagicGrader (working title) is a to be a platform for that makes grading a class much easier by providing a simple, intuitive UI for graders to grade assignments and tests.
 More importantly, it is to be a powerful platform for peer grading and self grading, that runs sophisticated algorithms to get